ZQ-PSK/ssg/content/docs/github/git.md

 3. Set your git credentials by performing the following steps:
    1. Enter `git config --global user.email "{your email}"`
    2. Enter `git config --global user.name "{your name}`

+## Commit in practice
+The first commit can be made after you [create a repository](/docs/github/repository).